Protein:

 Method: Stovetop

-If you are looking for more South American dishes then be sure to check out these Argentinian Steak Empanadas and one of our absolute favorites, Brazilian Picanha.
+If you are looking for more South American dishes and Peruvian food, then be sure to check out some of the best South American recipes:

 Gather your ingredients and prepare the marinade

-The marinade for the Loma Saltado it fairly simple, consisting of white vinegar, soy sauce, olive oil, salt, black pepper, cumin, and oregano.
+The marinade for the Loma saltado it fairly simple, consisting of white vinegar, soy sauce, olive oil, salt, black pepper, cumin, and oregano.
+We typically use distilled white vinegar or apple cider vinegar, but some recipes call for red wine vinegar, white wine vinegar, or even rice wine vinegar and all would work well in this lomo saltado dish.

 Mix all of the marinade ingredients together in a medium sized bowl and set aside.